 Nature, Extent and Quality of Services Provided.
 The Trustees considered the scope of services that Nuance provides under the Investment Advisory Agreement with respect to the Fund, noting that such services include, but are not limited to, the following: (1) investing the Fund's assets consistent with the Fund's investment objective and investment policies; (2) determining the portfolio securities to be purchased, sold, or otherwise disposed of, and the timing of such transactions; (3) voting all proxies, if any, with respect to the Fund's portfolio securities; (4) maintaining the required books and records for transactions that Nuance effected on behalf of the Fund; (5) selecting broker-dealers to execute orders on behalf of the Fund; and (6) monitoring and maintaining the Fund's compliance with policies and procedures of the Trust and with applicable securities laws.
 The Trustees reviewed Nuance's financial statements, assets under management and capitalization.
 In that regard, the Trustees concluded that Nuance had sufficient resources to support the management of the Fund.
-The Trustees considered the investment philosophy of the Fund's portfolio managers, one of whom has managed the Fund since its inception date, and their investment analysis and portfolio management experience, noting one portfolio manager's significant experience managing assets utilizing investment objectives similar to those of the Fund.
+The Trustees considered the experience of the Fund's portfolio managers, one of whom has managed the Fund since its inception date.
 The Trustees concluded that they were satisfied with the nature, extent and quality of services that Nuance provides to the Fund under the Investment Advisory Agreement.